sramakrishnan247/Puffin/README.md

 # Sentence-Similarity
 EE 526 Deep Learning Final Project

+## About
+We build and experiment with different deep learning models to predict the semantic similarity between two sentences.
+From our experiments, we have observed that the transformer based BERT models outperformed the LSTM network and also trained faster.
+Moreover, the BERT models that were finetuned with a Bi-directional LSTM gave a much better performance than the BERT model that was not finetuned to the specific task of semantic similarity recognition.
+We have developed two games, SemanticSimilarityGame and ReadingComprehensionGame, both of which are fun to play and a good way to learn English language

 ### Core Notebook
 BERTPlay_Core.ipynb - This notebook contains our experiments on different BERT and NLP models for the Semantic similarity task.